Table of contents

 Hamas's leadership expected Israel's retaliation to October 7th to be inhumane and indiscriminate, as it is characteristic of settler-colonial projects when they respond to anti-colonial violence.
 Hamas's military strategists certainly contemplated a ground invasion and heavy bombings, but they did not expect Israel's response to take the fully genocidal character that Palestinians have endured [12].
 That is because, significantly, Hamas leadership probably did not expect October 7th to unfold as it did.

-As was revealed, among others, by AJazeera's investigative unit [17], the intentions and the plans of the October 7th attack were kept secret.
+As was revealed, among others, by Al-Jazeera's investigative unit [17], the intentions and the plans of the October 7th attack were kept secret.
 So secret, in fact, that the political leadership outside of Gaza was kept completely in the dark, and learned of the attack from the news broadcast on the morning of the 7th.
 Even Palestinian fighters who participated in the attack were informed of the operation only hours before the start of the assault, and received very limited instructions.
 This was done, according to S., to ensure that the offensive would be a surprise attack, and to avoid that captured fighters could reveal holistic information under interrogation.

-According to AlJazeera's investigation, Hamas military strategists had not anticipated that Israeli military installations at the Gaza border would fall so quickly due to complete IDF underpreparedness.
+According to Al-Jazeera's investigation, Hamas military strategists had not anticipated that Israeli military installations at the Gaza border would fall so quickly due to complete IDF underpreparedness.
 Therefore, thousands of Hamas fighters found themselves in settlements, or at the now infamous Nova music festival (whose existence they were not aware of), without a clear chain of command, without clear instructions besides taking as many hostages as possible, after having being trained to shoot and kill.

 There is no doubt that at this point, atrocities were committed.
 Many of them were committed by Hamas and other resistance fighters, others -- including some of the most gruesome ones -- were probably committed by members of salafist groups and armed Palestinian civilians that poured in the 1948 territories after the first wave of Hamas fighters broke through the barrier -- a barrier that had forced millions of men, women and children to live all their lives in what Israeli sociologist Baruch Kimmerling called "the world's largest concentration camp ever".
 Although there is some evidence of Hamas fighters clearly discriminating between civilians and combatants, and in some cases even reassuring unarmed Israelis, some fighters either took no precautions to ensure the safety of civilians, or clearly targeted them.
-AlJazeera's documentary shows extensive footage of attacks on non-combatants.
+Al-Jazeera's documentary shows extensive footage of attacks on non-combatants.
 During the attack on the Nova festival, for instance, fighters are seen throwing a grenade in a bomb shelter packed with festival attendees, shoot towards an unarmed fugitive, and then take a survivor captive.
-The final toll of October 7th was of 782 unarmed civilians killed -- out of which at least 18, according to AlJazeera's investigative unit, were killed by Israeli fire.
+The final toll of October 7th was of 782 civilians killed -- out of which at least 18, according to AlJazeera's investigative unit, were killed by Israeli fire.

-Hamas have so far used two different approaches to explain Israeli civilian deaths on October 7th.
+Hamas has so far used two different approaches to explain Israeli civilian deaths on October 7th.
 The first one, which was given in an interview by Hamas senior spokesperson Osama Hamdan in the immediate aftermath of the attack, is to claim that adult settlers, in Hamas's reading of the laws of war, are simply not classifiable as civilians, even when not wearing a uniform, due to their role in the dispossession and ethnic cleansing of Palestinians and their status as army reservists.
-This argument had already been made by Hamas (and other Palestinian armed resistance organizations) to justify suicide bombings and the killing of settlers in the occupied territories.
+This argument had already been made by Hamas (and other Palestinian armed resistance organizations) to justify suicide bombings and the killing of settlers.
 In official communication, Hamas also often underlines that in the past Israel has ignored Hamas initiatives to reach an all-parties agreement on sparing civilians in the conflict, and that as long as Israel insists on targeting unarmed Palestinians, the death of Israeli non-combatants will be inevitable.

 The second approach to explaining civilian deaths of October 7th is exemplified in an official Hamas PR document in English published last autumn: